Infinite flags and Schubert polynomials: Introduction

 The subject of this article is a variation on \cite{LLS} and \cite{part1}.
 Using the geometry of certain infinite-dimensional flag varieties, we provide an alternative construction of the back-stable Schubert polynomials---in the guise of enriched Schubert polynomials \cite{part1}.
 These constructions lead naturally to alternative proofs of basic properties of these polynomials, and we include some of these arguments.

 When discussing infinite-dimensional flag varieties, some care must be taken to distinguish among several constructions.
 The main players in our story will be the {\em Sato flag variety} and {\em Sato Grassmannian}.
-All the other flag varieties embed in these, including varieties parametrizing finite-dimensional (or finite-codimensional) subspaces; infinite isotropic (type C) flag varieties; and affine flag varieties and Grassmannians.
+All the other flag varieties embed in these, including varieties parametrizing finite-dimensional (or finite-codimensional) subspaces, and infinite isotropic (type C) flag varieties.
+The affine flag varieties and Grassmannians also embed, and these embeddings are used in \cite{eq-aff}.

 All our infinite-dimensional flag varieties are limits of finite-dimensional ones, so they may be regarded as devices for keeping track of stability: one can always translate statements about infinite-dimensional varieties into statements about compatible sequences of finite-dim{\-}ensional varieties.
 This is sometimes worked out explicitly, and sometimes left implicit; given the statements, there is generally little trouble in supplying proofs.